|Board of Directors|

 Paige Whitaker is a survivor of endometrial cancer who was diagnosed in her 30's.
 She became involved in OGCC/Rhonda's Club when one of the founders of the organization, the late Rhonda Oziel, invited her to a Survivor Education program.
 Appreciative of the opportunity to hear leading oncologists and researchers speak about advancements in treatments and quality of life issues, Paige soon became a volunteer for the organization.
 Paige is co-chair of the Survivor Education Committee, serves on the Governance Committee, and is the Immediate Past Chair of the Board of Directors.
 She is grateful for the opportunity to provide support to fellow gynecologic cancer survivors.

 Susan Yaffe-Oziel has been proudly serving on the board of OGCC/Rhonda's Club since 2006.
 Susan's sister-in-law, Rhonda Oziel, was a founding member of the organization.
 It is Susan's goal to fulfill Rhonda's dream to make sure that ovarian and other gynecologic cancers be diagnosed early so that all women will be able to lead happy, healthy and productive lives.
-Susan is the current chair of the Fundraising Committee.
 Susan works full time as the director of TLC's Family Hearing Center in Rockville, MD.
+Susan lives in Rockville, MD with her husband David.